Guitar branding. A market study.

 In the following ad, the electric guitar company, Reverend, empowers the buyer to make the unique choice of purchasing a Reverend guitar.
 While we get a slight sense of the manufacturing element of the Reverend guitar, we still don’t know the type of guitarist that plays a Reverend nor what would drive them to choose a Reverend as their musical soulmate.
 As is, this particular Reverent guitar has a clean looking head (the top of the guitar that houses the tuning pegs and keys) with metal tuners.
 However, not much is left to motivate the buyer.

-We could bore you with ad after ad for acoustic, electric, classical and 12-string guitar, but we would continually be discouraged by the outcome.
+We could bore you with ad after ad for acoustic, electric, classical and 12-string guitar’s.
+Only to be continually discouraged by the outcome.
 Few in the guitar market have clearly defined who the guitarists are when they use those guitars.

 To steal market share, guitar branding must focus on what resonates most with buyers.